The importance of conscious organisations and leaders

-J.S: Our recent research found that many organisations, regardless of whether they were doing the same thing were using the same language to talk about the work of HR (particularly when it comes to values programmes and competency frameworks etc).
-However, some of the organisations and HR functions were doing higher quality and more conscious work than the others and although the language is the same, when a function is conscious and thoughtful in its running, it shows.
+J.S: Our recent research found that many organisations, regardless of whether they were doing the same thing were using the same language to talk about the work of HR.
+Particularly when it comes to values programmes and competency frameworks etc. However, some of the organisations and HR functions were doing higher quality and more conscious work than the others.
+Although the language is the same, when a function is conscious and thoughtful in its running, it shows.

 J.S.: The entire session is focused on quality of awareness and thinking.
 We’re asking the question “how conscious are you?”, we explain why it matters and we explore how people can grow their consciousness.